-The aims of the BLS provider courses are to enable each candidate to gain competency in both basic life support techniques and the use of an AED.
+The aims of the BLS courses are to enable each candidate to gain competency in cardiopulmonary resuscitation (CPR) and the use of an automated external

-The ILS course aims to train healthcare providers in the ABCDE approach to the deteriorating patient, Basic Life Support, simple airway management and safe defibrillation (manual and/or AED), enabling them to manage patients in cardiac arrest until the arrival of a resuscitation team and to participate as members of that team.
+The ILS course aims to train healthcare providers in advanced resuscitation enabling them to manage patients in cardiac arrest until the arrival of a resuscitation team and to participate as members of that team.
+That includes: the ABCDE approach to the deteriorating patient, CPR, simple airway management and safe defibrillation (manual and/or AED).

-The ALS course aims to train candidates to highlight the causes of cardiac arrest, identify patients in danger of deterioration and manage cardiac arrest and the immediate peri-arrest problems encountered in and around the first hour or so of the event.
-The target candidates for this course are doctors, nurses and paramedics working in emergency areas of the hospital or Emergency Medical Systems, and those who attend cardiac arrests on a regular basis or may be expected to lead a cardiac arrest team.
-It can also be suitable for individuals who are regularly members of resuscitation teams or regularly working in the EMSs.
-The course is also suitable for senior paramedics and specialist hospital technicians.
+That includes to highlight the causes of cardiac arrest, identify patients in danger of deterioration and manage cardiac arrest and the immediate peri-arrest problems encountered in and around the first hour or so of the event.
+The target candidates for this course are doctors, nurses and paramedics working in emergency areas in or out of the hospital or Emergency Medical Systems (EMS), and those who attend cardiac arrests on a regular basis or may be expected to lead a cardiac arrest team.
+It can also be suitable for individuals who are regularly members of resuscitation teams or regularly working in the EMS.

-EPILS is aimed at training healthcare providers to recognise and manage critically ill children and children in cardiorespiratory arrest whilst awaiting the arrival of a resuscitation team (1 to 5 minutes).
+EPILS is aimed at training healthcare providers to recognise and manage critically ill children and children in cardiorespiratory arrest whilst awaiting the arrival of a resuscitation team in the first minutes.
 EPILS will also train the candidate to participate as members of that team.